Rail transport in Malaysia: Sabah State Railway

 The Sabah State Railway, previously the North Borneo Railway, is the only state department in Malaysia to operate a railway service.
 It operates passenger and freight services along the 134 km railway line between Tanjung Aru and Tenom in East Malaysia.

-Sarawak Metro Sdn Bhd

-Sarawak Metro was set up by the Sarawak Economic Development Corporation (SEDC) as a way to operate and develop the state's public transportation assets.
-It is currently in charge of leading the Kuching Urban Transportation System (KUTS) project that is undergoing construction as well as maintaining its fleet of hydrogen fuel cell buses.
-There are currently no plans for it to operate railway services in the state.

 Express Rail Link Sdn Bhd

 The Express Rail Link (ERL) is a private company that was set up to develop and operate the high-speed railway between Kuala Lumpur's KL Sentral station and the Kuala Lumpur International Airport.
 It operates two services along the 59.1 km standard gauge line, the non-stop KLIA Ekspres and the commuter-like KLIA Transit.
 Trains on the two services can reach a maximum speed of 160 km/h and are the fastest in Malaysia.
 Besides trains, the company also provides check-in facilities at its Kuala Lumpur City Airport Terminal at KL Sentral.
 Except for check-in baggage of passengers, Express Rail Link does not handle any cargo.